vtrpldn/digital-garden/src/posts/how-to-make-an-extremely-reusable-tooltip-component-with-react--and-nothing-else.md

+---
+title: How To Make an Extremely Reusable Tooltip Component With React — And Nothing Else
+date: 2020-08-19
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

+_This article was originally posted in the DEV Community._

 EDIT: Ok, after publishing I realized that "nothing else" is an exaggeration.
 There is quite a bit of CSS too.
 But no other JS dependency 🙈

 ---